szacomelli/lp-onbeat/README.md

 ## How to play
 ### Single and Multiplayer modes
 Use the standard keys or change them to your desire.
 You can see and edit them in the setting tab.
+In ItaloMusic, use `Space` for Player 1 and `Numpad Enter` for Player 2 to switch between fields.
 ### How to play the edit mode
 In the edit mode, there are several new features and keys.
 - Pause/unpause: left shift